Increasing Insurance Coverage2022-02-10T12:54:03-08:00

 |

-Indicator: Currently uninsured, Insured but had gap, and Uninsured a year or more
+Indicator: Percent of adults who are currently uninsured, insured but had gap, and uninsured a year or more

 Indicator Description: Indicators are from UCLA’s California Health Interview Survey (CHIS) Public Use File (PUF) and consequently their exploratory dashboard, AskCHIS.
 “Currently uninsured”, and “Insured but had gap” assess whether persons are currently experiencing, or experienced interruption in health insurance at some point in the past 12 months (CHIS PUF Variable INSANY: currently uninsured, unins. any past 12 mo.).
 Uninsured a year or more assesses whether persons had no insurance the entire past year (CHIS PUF Variable: UNINSANY: uninsured entire past year).
 Currently uninsured and uninsured a year or more are available via AskCHIS (Currently Coverage: Currently insured, Past Coverage: Any time during past year without insurance, respectively).